 Research & Publications

-Prostatic artery embolization (PAE) is a remarkable procedure that has been around now for about 6 years.
-It is a safe and highly effective yet minimally invasive outpatient procedure that shrinks the prostate dramatically.
-This helps older men with benign prostatic hyperplasia (BPH) regain the ability to urinate normally again, without having to go through invasive surgeries like a TURP (Trans-Urethral Resection of Prostate) or prostatectomy.
+Prostatic artery embolization (PAE) is a remarkable procedure that is a safe and highly effective yet minimally invasive outpatient procedure that shrinks the prostate dramatically.
+This helps older men with benign prostatic hyperplasia (BPH) regain the ability to urinate normally again, without having to go through more invasive surgeries like a TURP (Trans-Urethral Resection of Prostate) or prostatectomy.
 This is truly a revolutionary procedure that has helped many men regain control of their lives, after suffering from what can become a severe medical condition that controls one's life.

 Education & Training

 - DIRECT Pathway FellowBrigham and Women's Hospital (2011)

 - ResidentBrigham and Women's Hospital (2010)

 - MDYale University School of Medicine (2004)